 Since everyone feels misunderstood at times, showing other characters misunderstand them is a great way to generate empathy for unlikeable characters.

 You can make them morally reprehensible but don’t make them annoying.

 Reason being, no one wants to hang around the length of a book or a movie with an annoying character.
 But morally terrible people on the other hand?
 Well at least those people are interesting.
 When characters cross the line we get to see where our own lines are.
 That’s what these characters are for.
 Would we do the same in their situation?
 How could they have handled things differently?

 Imitative fallacy.
-The common trap of trying to make the narrative imitate the personality of the protagonist.
+The common trap of trying to make the narrative imitate the personality of the main character.
 When the novel is concerned with an unlikable or inaccessible protagonist, the narrative is also unlikable and inaccessible.
-Since the reader cannot figure out the protagonist, nor is the reader given any reason to care about the protagonist, the reader disengages.
+Since the reader cannot figure out the main character, nor is the reader given any reason to care about the protagonist, the reader disengages.
 The prose must transcend the imitative fallacy.
 Two examples of excellence are Sinclair Lewis, Elmer Gantry (hypocritical evangelist), and Babbitt (smug placid businessman).
 (CSFW: David Smith)Glossary of Terms Useful In Critiquing Science Fiction